The Hall at Felbrigg

 Soak up the atmosphere of Felbrigg's outstanding Gothic library.
 This room was probably the Great Chamber of the Jacobean house and was made into the Library by William Windham II between 1752 and 1755.
 The collection contains approximately 5,000 books, including a copy of Dr Johnson's famous dictionary.
-The oldest book dates from 1509 and they were all bought to be read – they weren't bought by the yard.
+The oldest book dates from 1509 and they were all bought to be read.

 The Chinese Bedroom